Chazz Witherspoon: Professional career

 Known as "The Gentleman", Witherspoon turned pro in 2004 and was undefeated for the first 23 of his professional bouts, winning 15 by KO.

 Coming from a winning streak of 23 wins (15 by knockout), the undefeated Witherspoon was set to fight against Chris Arreola to determine the top heavyweight contender of America.
 Before the fight, Lou DiBella stated: "The winner [of Witherspoon vs Arreola] is clearly going to be the guy [who emerges as a top heavyweight contender]".
 HBO's Larry Merchant stated: "Witherspoon and Arreola clearly are the two most advanced, relatively unknown American heavyweights.
 The winner will emerge as the better of the two and immediately goes on the short list of U.S. contenders who could be in line to get a crack at one of the world titles in the relatively near future".

 On June 21, 2008, Witherspoon lost the fight against fellow heavyweight prospect Chris Arreola in which he was disqualified in the third round.
 Arreola landed a barrage of punches that was capped off by a chopping right that sent Witherspoon to the canvas.
 The bell rang early in the count, prompting Witherspoon's corner to begin entering the ring.
 This was ruled by the referee to be a disqualification since the round is not technically over until the count is over.

 Witherspoon in his next fight defeated Adam Richards by 8th-round TKO, in an action packed fight which received Ring Magazine's 2008 Heavyweight Fight Of the year.

 Witherspoon next fought Travis Fulton and Willie Perryman, defeating both of them by knockout.
 He then suffered the second defeat of his career at the hands of Tony Thompson, losing by TKO in the ninth round.
 He then defeated Livin Castillo in Atlantic City, New Jersey, on August 28, 2010.
 Three months later, on November 19, 2010, he defeated Alexis Mejias, also in Atlantic City.
 Witherspoon had two more wins (both by knockout) before suffering his third defeat, being defeated by Seth Mitchell in a fight Witherspoon was winning.
 Witherspoon next had a winning streak of 8 victories (six by knockout), overcoming Tyyab Beale, Cory Phelps, Galen Brown, Nick Guivas, Michael Marrone, Carlos Sandoval, Lamont Capers and Santander Silgado.

 Witherspoon vs. Usyk

-Witherspoon saw another title shot when he was set to fight former undisputed cruiserweight champion and future unified WBA (Super), IBF, WBO and IBO heavyweight champion Oleksandr Usyk.
+Witherspoon was set to fight former undisputed cruiserweight champion and future two-time undisputed heavyweight champion Oleksandr Usyk.
 Usyk had been set to debut in the heavyweight division on October 12, 2019, at the Wintrust Arena, Chicago, Illinois, against Tyrone Spong.
 However, Spong tested positive for clomiphene, a banned substance, just a few days before the bout.
 The promoter Eddie Hearn announced that several backup fighters were being considered among whom Witherspoon was chosen.
 Thus, Witherspoon joined the fight with a few days' notice.
 Eventually Usyk won the fight as Witherspoon retired in his corner after round 7.